 Vishnu K. Lakdawala, Ph.D., Commissioner.
 Dr. Lakdawala, a member of the Commission since June 8, 2002, obtained his undergraduate degree in electrical engineering from Bangalore University in India in 1972 and his Master of Engineering in High Voltage Engineering from Indian Institute of Science in 1974.
 He worked as Research and Development Engineer in Jyoti Limited for three years in the high voltage instrument transformers division.
 He received his Ph.D. in electrical engineering from the University of Liverpool in 1980.
 After serving as senior research associate in the Department of Electrical Engineering and Electronics in the University of Liverpool for a year, he joined Oak Ridge National Laboratory, Oak Ridge, Tennessee, where he conducted research for a year.
 He joined the faculty of Old Dominion University in 1983 as Assistant Professor in the Department of Electrical and Computer Engineering.
-He is currently the Chief Departmental Advisor and Associate Professor of Electrical and Computer Engineering.
 Dr. Lakdawala has served as the president and chairman of the Board of Trustees of the Hindu Temple of Hampton Roads.
 Dr. Lakdawala resides in the City of Virginia Beach.